-- If the students' ISIR have an asterisk next to the EFC. - If the Office of Financial Aid discovers conflicting information in the students' files or has reason to believe that the information provided by the students is not correct.
+- If the student's ISIR has an asterisk next to the EFC. - If the Office of Financial Aid discovers conflicting information in the students' files or has reason to believe that the information provided by the students is not correct.